leemartin/keywork/README.md

-keywork
+The Keywork
 =======

-Coheed and Cambria's "Keywork" Countdown Clock
+A Countdown Clock built for Coheed and Cambria's "The Afterman" announcement.
+For more information, read [this blog](http://leemart.in/keywork).